aarushiramesh/Financial_Planner/README.md

 # financial-planner
-repository for financial planner - advises how to spend your money, and takes financial factors into account
+a very very simple financial planner implemented in Java.
+Advises for you to spend your money, takes in taxes and other factors into account.